lynnfaraday/aresmush.com/_root/tutorials/code/dev-tools.md

 It's helpful to have a place to test your code that *isn't* your main game.
 That way you can make sure everything works right before unleashing it on your players.

+> **Important!** It's strongly recommended that you follow the standard [installation instructions](/tutorials/install) for your very first Ares game.
+For just a few bucks, less than the price of a grande coffee, you can spin up a droplet for a couple weeks and get your feet wet.
+That way you're not trying to learn both Ares code and Ares server setup at the same time!
+Once you have a little more experience with Ares, you can explore some of the [other options](/tutorials/code/dev-tools) for setting up a game for development purposes.

 See the [Setting Up a Test Game](/tutorials/code/edit-code/test-game) tutorial for a screencast explaining and demonstrating your options.
 Some technical details for each can be found below.

 ### Installing on a Local PC